 Nat had a natural gravitation to Miss Hafsa’s gentle and warm manner, and I could sense a bubbly enthusiasm, and a sureness about the success of her methods.

-We are currently enrolled for a term in an infant community to start when he is 21 months, as they are able to pro-rate a twice a week attendance.
+We are currently enrolled for a term in an infant community, as they are able to pro-rate a twice a week attendance.

 This is a cost saving for us, and perfect for the mummy who wants to mix things up with homeschool/unschooling/chilling